Eskabore/cs50x-2023/README.md

 Feel free to delve into the repository, draw inspiration, and use it as a point of reference, but please ensure you uphold the principles of academic integrity and honest learning.

 Thank you for your cooperation, and enjoy your journey into the world of coding!

+**PS**: I am open for contribution.
+Visit my profile and leave me a feedback, or contact me on jl-turquin.com